etiennestuder/gradle-jooq-plugin/README.md

 ### Defining the jOOQ version when the Spring boot plugin is applied

-When applying the [spring-boot-gradle-plugin](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-project/spring-boot-tools/spring-boot-gradle-plugin), it is not sufficient to declared the jOOQ version that you want to pull in via `jooq.version = '3.13.1'` since the dependency management rules of the spring-boot-gradle-plugin take precedence.
-You also have to set `ext['jooq.version'] = '3.13.1'` to pull in your requested version of jOOQ.
+When applying the [spring-boot-gradle-plugin](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-project/spring-boot-tools/spring-boot-gradle-plugin), it is not sufficient to declare the jOOQ version that you want to pull in via `jooq.version = '3.13.4'` since the dependency management rules of the spring-boot-gradle-plugin take precedence.
+You also have to set `ext['jooq.version'] = '3.13.4'` to pull in your requested version of jOOQ.

 ### Generating sources into shared folders, e.g. src/main/java